 What To Do In St. Moritz

-St. Moritz is a great starting point to explore the mountain range.
+Engadin St Moritz is a great starting point to explore the mountain range.
 There are great opportunities for hiking, whether they are family-friendly, themed hikes or multiple-day hikes, there are loads to choose from depending on your difficulty level.
 Make sure to check out the official website to find out about the available hiking passes and 3D maps available in St. Moritz.
 If you prefer walking to hiking, there is a selection of recreational nordic walks that you can do as well.

-There are also plenty of mountain biking trails to try out and E-Bikes are available for hire in St. Moritz.
+There are also plenty of mountain biking trails to try out and E-Bikes are available for hire in Engadin St Moritz.
 There are also other outdoor activities such as climbing and mountain climbing schools that are great if you’re looking for your first experience.
 You will also find a large selection of water sports available such as kayaking, windsurfing, and sailing.

-Where to Stay in the Engadin Mountains:
+Where to Stay in the Engadin Mountain:

 Be sure to treat your sore muscles after a day of hiking with some spa time – I had an excellent massage which left me feeling refreshed.